nlpet/doc-summariser-ai/README.md

 ### Prerequisites

 Before you begin, make sure you are in a Python virtual environment.
-This app has been tested with Python version 3.11.
+This app has been tested with Python version 3.9 and above.

 The app requires an `OPENAI_API_KEY` to be present in the `.env` file.